816.792.2360

 • Cash out refinancing typically requires stronger equity positions

 Quick answer: The more equity you have, the more refinance options you may have.
-Cash-out refinancing usually requires more equity than a basic rate-and-term refinance because you are increasing the loan balance.
+Cash out refinancing usually requires more equity than a basic rate and term refinance because you are increasing the loan balance.

 Related page: How Much Equity Do I Need to Refinance?